overlay-market/OIPs/notes/note-11.md

 ## Funding Burns

+The second issue raised concerns the protocol acting as the counterparty to the imbalance between longs and shorts from \\( t_1 \leq t \leq t_2 \\), without actually being compensated for the risk it takes.

 Assume we adopt the proposed solution above to the market exposure issues.
 Through funding, we look to incentivize a drawdown in contract imbalance between the long and short sides at any given time, as the protocol acts as the counterparty to this imbalance while it exists.

-The second issue raised concerns the protocol acting as the counterparty to this imbalance from \\( t_1 \leq t \leq t_2 \\), without actually being compensated for the risk it takes.

-Using Mikhail's example, if we have 1000 OI long and 800 OI short, the protocol is effectively 200 OI short as it covers the imbalance liability.
+Using [Mikhail's example](https://hackmd.io/@abdk/HydvIc4FY), if we have 1000 OI long and 800 OI short, the protocol is effectively 200 OI short as the protocol covers the imbalance liability.
 In the prior implementation of funding, the entire funding payment is paid from traders on the long side to traders on the short side, so the protocol does not receive any payment for the risk of being 200 OI short.

-[A solution to this problem](https://hackmd.io/@abdk/HydvIc4FY) would be to pay the protocol its pro-rata share of the funding payment for the exposure it takes on.
+A solution to this problem proposed by Mikhail would be to pay the protocol its pro-rata share of the funding payment for the exposure it takes on.
 In the above example, the protocol would receive and burn 20% of the funding payment sent by the longs to be compensated for its share of the short side.

-### Proposed Reformulation
+### Setup

+We'll explore this solution.
 Assume longs outweigh shorts for the derivations below, even though our expressions will be the same when the opposite is true.
 Additionally, assume funding payments happen continuously in time.

 Given a state for the number of contracts on either side at \\( t \\), what should the state look like at \\( t+dt \\) for infinitesimally small \\( dt \\)?

-As longs outweigh shorts in this example, a funding payment should be taken from the longs and paid to the shorts, burning the protocol's pro-rata share of the short side.
-If \\( b(t) \equiv \frac{\|\mathrm{OI}_{imb}\|}{\mathrm{OI}\_l} \\) is the protocol's pro-rata fraction of the liability, we assume the following for the state change
+As longs outweigh shorts, a funding payment should be taken from the longs and paid to the shorts, burning the protocol's pro-rata share on the short side.
+As \\( b(t) \equiv \frac{\|\mathrm{OI}_{imb}\|}{\mathrm{OI}\_l} \\) is the protocol's pro-rata fraction of the liability, we assume the following for the state change

 $$\begin{eqnarray}
 \mathrm{OI}_{l}(t+dt) - \mathrm{OI}_{l}(t) &=& - d\mathrm{FP}(t) \\